How can casino affiliates find untapped traffic sources?

 - Identify 3 priority channels to test

-- Define KPIs and tracking requirements
+- Define KPIs, budget caps, and tracking requirements

 - Run pilot campaigns with capped budgets